noahham/color-palette/README.md

 # color-palette

-A simple script that samples a five-color palette from a folder of images
+A simple script that samples a five-color palette from a folder of images.

 ## How It Works